Hurtig modstandermodellering i simplificeret poker

 Abstract

-In poker, a game-theoretic optimal solution offers a strong strategy against unknown opponents.
-However, against opponents that do not play optimal in the game-theoretic sense, using opponent modeling to detect and exploit weaknesses in the opponent's play can yield better results.
-In this thesis we explore the feasibility of two distinct opponent modeling techniques in the context of a simplified version of heads-up Fixed Limit Texas Hold'em called Leduc Hold'em.
-Since many real life poker games often last for only a few hundred rounds, we focus on the feasibility of opponent modeling in games that last for at most 500 hands.
-In the first technique, which we call explicit opponent modeling, we compute a best-response strategy using an estimation of the opponent's strategy obtained through available observations.
-In the second technique, which we call implicit opponent modeling, we focus on, amongst a fixed set of candidates, selecting a strategy that is best against the opponent.
-By implementing a test framework, we are able to conduct a wide range of experiments.
-Based on the experimental results we conclude that, in our setting, the explicit modeling approach appears infeasible, while the implicit modeling approach appears feasible.
-We end this thesis by outlining a new opponent modeling technique that will be implemented and tested in the near future.
+In poker, a game-theoretic optimal (GTO) strategy is strong against unknown opponents.
+Against players who are not optimal, modeling the opponent can reveal weaknesses to exploit.
+This thesis tests the feasibility of two opponent-modeling approaches in Leduc Hold'em, a simplified one-on-one (heads-up) version of Fixed Limit Texas Hold'em.
+Because many real games last only a few hundred hands, we focus on matches of at most 500 hands.
+In explicit opponent modeling, we estimate the opponent’s strategy from observed actions and then compute a best-response strategy—one designed to win the most against that estimate.
+In implicit opponent modeling, we instead pick, from a fixed set of candidate strategies, the one that performs best against the opponent, without building an explicit model.
+Using a test framework, we ran a wide range of experiments.
+In our setting, explicit modeling appears infeasible within such short matches, while implicit modeling appears feasible.
+We conclude by outlining a new opponent-modeling technique to be implemented and tested in future work.

 Keywords